Back To: INSURANCE & RISK MANAGEMENT

-Forecasting makes informed predictions based on historical data.
-These predictions regard the future trends in a specific market, industry, or economy.
-Forecasting techniques are used by businesses to make decisions related to budget allocation and upcoming expenses.
-The projected demands of the offerings are key factors used in forecasting.
+Forecasting makes informed predictions about future occurrences based on historical data.
+In business, these predictions regard future trends in a specific market, industry, or economy.
+Forecasting techniques are employed in risk management, strategic management, and financial management.

 A Little More on What is Forecasting

 Risk managers use forecasting to identify potential unfavorable situations or occurrences that could negatively affect organizational performance.
 This situations can occur externally or internally – both of which have an internal effect.

 Strategic managements use forecasting to predict elements of customer demand and occurrences within the competitive market or industry.